 9. Usually, in both England and France, the spine side of a harpsichord was left undecorated and in some cases even left as plain, untreated, raw wood.
 The reason for this is because 18th-century furniture in both England and France was normally pushed up against the walls of the rooms in which the furniture was kept.
 There was no more reason to decorate the spine side of a harpsichord than there was to decorate the back of a bookcase or of a wardrobe.
 However, some particularly highly-decorated English harpsichords have a spine decorated with veneer and stringing and even marquetry, and were meant to be the centre-piece of a room full of furniture otherwise positioned against the walls.
 The Franco-Flemish harpsichord is the only known French harpsichord with a decorated spine:

-The spine side of the Franco-Flemish harpsichord decorated by Christophe II Huet.
+The spine side of the Franco-Flemish harpsichord totally decorated by Christophe II Huet.
 This is the only known French harpsichord by any eighteenth-century Parisian maker with a decorated spine.
 This singular feature almost certainly derives from the fact that it was a very special piece commissioned by the French Court and intended by Pompadour to be the centrepiece of one of the grand rooms at Versailles.

 10. There are many references in the literature and in fact to examples of co-operation between the four players in common to this instrument: François Étienne Blanchet, Christophe II Huet, François Boucher and Madame de Pompadour:

 Blanchet - Huet connection: François Étienne Blanchet is the maker of the 1733 double-manual harpsichord decorated by Christophe II Huet and located in the Château de Thoiry, Yvelines, France.
 This is now - other than the Franco-Flemish harpsichord under study here - the only harpsichord by Blanchet to retain its original jacks which have been used to make a definitive attribution of the ravalement to Blanchet.
 The fact that Huet decorated the Thoiry harpsichord, including probably even the stand, is proof that here is a very strong connection between Blanchet and Huet.
-It amounts, quite simply, to the fact that Christophe II Huet decorated Blanchet's harpsichords and, by implication, the instruments that Blanchet had mis à ravalement.
+It amounts, quite simply, to the fact that Christophe II Huet decorated at least some of Blanchet's harpsichords and, by implication, the instruments that Blanchet had mis à ravalement.

 The decoration by Christophe II Huet of the cheek (left) and a dancing crane on the bentside (right) of the harpsichord at Chateau Thoiry by François Étienne Blanchet, 1733.